nass15456/CTFs/angstromctf/Lazy_Lagrange.md

 ## Understanding the script :

-From the script we can understand that the flag contains only ascii carecters that are stored in an array with their Decimal values.
+From the script we can understand that the flag contains only ascii characters that are stored in an array with their Decimal values.